hkpeprah/marmoset/README.md

 Marmoset is a submission server for University of Waterloo students.
 The scripts here are for submitting and fetching assignments from the server.
 Note: You will need the mechanize and BeautifulSoup modules installed to run the script(s).
 If you do not have them, you will have to install them first.
-You can do this by installing first the python setup tools (https://pypi.python.org/pypi/setuptools), then running the following two commands `sudo easy_install mechanize` and `sudo easy_install BeautifulSoup`.
+You can do this by installing first the python setup tools (https://pypi.python.org/pypi/setuptools), then running the following two commands `sudo easy_install mechanize` and `sudo easy_install pyquery`.

 ###How-to-Use